Aspiring-Writer/_posts/tmf-3.md

 tags:
 prev_post: tmf-2
 ---
-Samantha Rose found herself counting to ten, again, as the pompous gentleman before her rattled off about his *highly* expensive business ventures.
-It seemed like him and the other gentleman currently occupying his attention were having a dominance battle.
-She idly sipped her cocktail, and tried to find something more interesting.
+Samantha Rose found herself counting to ten, again, as the pompous gentleman rattled off about his *highly* expensive business ventures.
+It seemed like he and the other gentleman currently occupying his attention were having a dominance battle.
+She idly sipped her cocktail and tried to find something more interesting.
 <!-- more -->
 "On a scale from one to ten," Dorian whispered in her ear, "how bored are you?"